govau/cloud-assessment-server/README.md

 The CAT Server is used for uploading and storing completed reports from the CAT front-end.

+*DEPRECATED - the CAT Server is no longer in active use.*

 ## Production deployment

 The CAT Server is designed to be hosted on cloud.gov.au using CircleCI for deployments.
 The Cloud Foundry manifest is available at `manifest.yml`.
 The CircleCI config is available at `.circleci/config.yml`.